- Reference Number: HEY-757/2020

 Before the Procedure

-If we are using ultrasound to locate the area for biopsy, you will be asked to lie on your back, or on your side if we are using X-ray.
+If we are using ultrasound to locate the area for biopsy, you will be asked to lie on your back.
+If the procedure is being done using X ray guidance, you will be asked to lie on your side or occasionally the procedure will be done while you are sat up in a special chair.
 We will ensure you are comfortable before the procedure begins.

 During the Procedure